ardislu/google-api-proxy/README.md

 ## Set OAuth permission scopes

 The project currently has OAuth permission scopes set for read-only Google Sheets and Google Docs access.
-Modify the `SCOPES` constant in `Code.ts` to add scopes for other Google APIs.
+Modify the `.setScope` function in `Code.ts` to add scopes for other Google APIs.